iharshraj1123/offline-youtube-browser-video-organizer/README.md

         ```
     *   Vite compiles and outputs the production bundle directly to the parent directory (`../`), serving it via Apache.
 5.  **Run Application**:
-    *   Start Apache and MySQL from XAMPP Control Panel.
+    *   Start Apache and MySQL from your server Control Panel (Laragon / XAMPP).
-    *   Visit `http://localhost/youtube-v2/` in your browser.
+    *   Visit `http://localhost/youtube/` or `http://youtube.test/` (if using Laragon), or `http://localhost/youtube-v2/` (if using XAMPP) in your browser.

 ## Requirements :

-- Xampp 7.4.14 from [this link](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.14/xampp-windows-x64-7.4.14-1-VC15-installer.exe/download).
-You can do it other ways too but this is the simplest way.
+- A local server environment supporting PHP 7.4+ (such as Laragon or XAMPP).
+Legacy XAMPP/PHP versions are no longer strictly required.

 - Browser with local file access turned on (discussed below)